carlosgalveias/gcccli/README.md

 8) There, its working all you need to do is setup your models and db and you can do tons of stuff with it.
 Try making a post, etc.
 9) To add a google function do 'gccli generate controller' and follow instructions.
 10) to deploy the functions do 'gccli deploy controllers'

+ORM is by default set up to use 'sails-memory' so you dont need a db setup to try it out.

 ## Tests